 How small do I shrink the photos?
 Different themes need different width photos.
 Having a sidebar, super responsive theme, or even your personal preference can all affect your best size.
 The key is to have photos big enough for your theme, but not too much bigger.
 You do want to allow room for growth–as screen resolution technology increases–and to allow yourself to switch themes or designs in the future.
 My current blog layout displays photos up to 700 pixels wide, so my general rule of thumb is to resize all my photos down to about 1000 pixels wide.

 Resizing images isn’t everything.
 File size is also an important factor when it comes to photos.
 You can decrease this while still keeping the same image size and quality through lossless compression.

 But wait, this article was titled “Simple Ways to Speed Up Your WordPress Blog” right?
 Luckily there are numerous WordPress plugins available to help make this process easier.
 Image compression plugins will automatically resize and compress new images that you upload to your website based on the settings you configure.

-Some of the top-rated image compression plugins include WP Smush.it, EWWW Image Optimizer, Imagify Image Optimizer, ShortPixel Image Optimizer, Kraken Image Optimizer, Imsanity, and Compress JPEG & PNG images.
+Some of the top-rated image compression plugins include Smush, EWWW Image Optimizer, Imagify, ShortPixel Image Optimizer, Kraken.io Image Optimizer, Imsanity, and Compress JPEG & PNG images.
 Many of these are “freemium” where you get the basic plugin for free, but can upgrade to more features for a premium fee.